ipfs/kubo/docs/config.md

 ### `Routing.Type`

-There are multiple routing options: "auto", "none", "dht" and "custom".
+There are multiple routing options: "auto", "autoclient", "none", "dht", "dhtclient", and "custom".

 * **DEFAULT:** If unset, or set to "auto", your node will use the IPFS DHT and parallel HTTP routers listed below for additional speed.

+* If set to "autoclient", your node will behave as in "auto" but without running a DHT server.

 * If set to "none", your node will use _no_ routing system.
 You'll have to explicitly connect to peers that have the content you're looking for.